Blogs

 Shop at our Amazon store!
 As an Amazon Influencer, this website earns from qualifying purchases.

 This giveaway is a drawing.
 To enter, just leave a comment to show you wish to be included.
-The drawing will close on June 3, 2026 at 6pm (eastern time), after which I will draw a winner.
+The drawing will close on July 3, 2026 at 6pm (eastern time), after which I will draw the winner.

 Be sure to check back to see if you have won as in the past some people have not responded after winning and so a new winner had to be drawn.
 You will then need to email me your mailing address if I do not already have it, so be sure to watch your email and check the spam folder.
 If I know your Facebook profile, I will message you there.